lcdumort/params_runscript_examples/.ipynb_checkpoints/README-checkpoint.md

 #### dill-files
 Another possibility to access the calculation results is by using the dill-files.
 These are useful when you want to access the results using a python-interpreter.
 All the information is stored in an AMSobject, but once the python-session or scripts ends, these variables are deleted from memory.
 The automatically generated dill-file allows to restore the session of the object in a new python shell.
 This can be useful if you want to analyze the results from the server on your local machine using python.

-> !! **Dill-files are not suitable for long-term storage**: Dill-files are a binary format of an object in python.
-It strongly depends on your installed python-interpreter, packages and versions.
+> :warning: **Dill-files are not suitable for long-term storage** Dill-files are the result of 'pickling', which is transorming a Python-object to a binary format.
+The file strongly depends on your installed python-interpreter, packages and their versions.
 When you update your interpreter or packages, it is possible that you can no longer read in the dill-files!

 #### out, log and error files
 These are human-readible text-files that can serve as a quick view on the results.
-The output-file will be generated once the calculations are done and contain many calculation results.
-The log-file contains information on the iteration at each step, but is in general quite limited
+* The output-file will be generated once the calculations are done.
+They contain rather detailed calculation results.
+* The log-file contains information on the iteration at each step, but is in general quite limited.
+This file is particarly suited for following the process/convergence of your calculations.
+* The error-file is hopefulle rather empty.
+As expected, whenever an error occurs, it will be saved in this file.

 ## Useful links:
 * [Python stack in AMS](https://www.scm.com/doc/Scripting/GettingStarted.html)